 Allowing bias into the hiring process

-Bias can be challenging to fight because it often goes unseen, lurking in our subconscious and causing members of the hiring team to favor one candidate over another for reasons even they may be unaware of.
-To help mitigate bias in the hiring process, resist the urge to make snap judgements about applicants.
-Rather than relying on your “gut instinct” when choosing a candidate, follow an objective hiring process that compares candidates fairly against one another and is repeated every time you’re looking to expand your team.
+Bias can be challenging to fight because it often goes unseen, lurking in our subconscious and causing hiring team members to favor one candidate over another for reasons they may be unaware of.
+To help mitigate bias in the hiring process, resist the urge to make snap judgments about applicants.
+Rather than relying on your “gut instinct” when choosing a candidate, follow an objective hiring process that compares candidates fairly against one another and is repeated every time you want to expand your team.

 Minimizing culture fit